-Of course, the 1st Battalion of the Newfoundland Regiment had not been the only unit in the British Army to have incurred horrific losses on July 1, 1916, even though it had indeed been one of the most devastated.
-But even with its depleted numbers, the Battalion was needed and, after that first re-enforcement, it had almost immediately again been ordered to man the trenches of the front line: as of that July 14, undermanned as seen above, the Newfoundlanders began another tour in the trenches where...we were shelled heavily by enemy's 5.9 howitzers and a good deal of damage was done to the trenches (excerpt from the 1st Battalion War Diary).
+The 1st Battalion of the Newfoundland Regiment had not been the only unit in the British Army to have incurred horrific losses on July 1, 1916, even though it had indeed been one of the most devastated.
+But even with its depleted numbers, the Battalion was needed and, after that first re-enforcement of July 11-12 it was to be almost immediately ordered to man the trenches of the front line: as of that July 14, undermanned as seen above, the Newfoundlanders began another tour in the trenches where... we were shelled heavily by enemy's 5.9 howitzers and a good deal of damage was done to the trenches (excerpt from the 1st Battalion War Diary).

-A second re-enforcement draft from Rouen had then arrived days later, on July 21, while the Newfoundland Battalion was at Acheux and then, only three days afterwards - at the very time day that the Prime Minister of Newfoundland had visited the unit - a third draft of sixty other ranks had arrived in Beauval and reported...to duty.
+A second re-enforcement draft from Rouen then arrived days later, on July 21, while the Newfoundland Battalion was at Acheux and then, only three days afterwards - at the very time day that the Prime Minister of Newfoundland was visiting the unit - a third draft of sixty other ranks arrived in Beauval and reported...to duty.